Creating a Tagged Document with a Logical Reading Order (MS Word)

 The Purpose of this checkpoint is to assure that the generated PDF document will be read by assistive technology in the same logical sequence by which it would be read in print format.

-CommonLook Office GlobalAccess automatically creates PDF documents that are properly tagged and ordered, based on the structure of the document as created in Word.
-For further guidance in authoring “best practices,” click the link in the CommonLook Office GlobalAccess ribbon for “Guidelines for Accessible Word Documents.”
+CommonLook Office automatically creates PDF documents that are properly tagged and ordered, based on the structure of the document as created in Word.
+For further guidance in authoring “best practices,” follow the link in the CommonLook Office ribbon for “Guidelines for Accessible Word Documents.”

 Headers and Footers

-CommonLook Office GlobalAccess will automatically artifact content in the header and/or footer sections of Word documents and this content will not be read by assistive technology.
+CommonLook Office will automatically artifact content in the header and/or footer sections of Word documents and this content will not be read by assistive technology.
 If header or footer content should be read, move it to a logical place in the document so that it is included in the tagged content.
 Important: If you have links in your footers, you’ll need to move the links out of the footers OR remove the hyperlinks because you’re not allowed to have untagged annotations in a PDF!

 References and Footnotes

-CommonLook Office GlobalAccess will automatically detect and tag references and footnotes.
+CommonLook Office will automatically detect and tag references and footnotes.

 The U.S. Department of Health and Human Services (HHS) asks, in their PDF file 508 checklist, “If there is an automated accessibility checker in the program used to create the PDF, has that been run and does it pass?”
-As a plug-in to MS Word, CommonLook Office GlobalAccess can be considered the “built in accessibility checker.”
-By running through the other checkpoints in CommonLook Office GlobalAccess, this checkpoint is satisfied as well.
+As a plug-in to MS Word, CommonLook Office can be considered the “built-in accessibility checker.”
+By running through the other checkpoints in CommonLook Office, this checkpoint is satisfied as well.